 It wasn't supposed to be like this.

 Five companies own your digital life.
 They track every click.
 They mine your conversations and sell you back to yourself as an advertising demographic.
 You need a subscription to read your fucking email.
 A thousand dollar phone just to stay connected.
-Mountains of e-waste because they designed your devices to die.
+Mountains of e-waste, because they designed your devices to die.

 But here we are.